I don’t like getting wet.

 Hot water, no shower, free – this spot is all natural, baby.

 How to find it: Rt 344 will take you to Hruni.
 As you enter town, there should be a small hand-painted sign for the hot spring.
 Just a bit further you’ll take a right, then find a little parking lot a minute later on the left.
-An easy walk over a hill will get you to the hot spring in about 5 minutes.
+An easy walk over a hill will get you to one of the best hot springs in Iceland in about 5 minutes.